 top of page

-Today’s crowded eCommerce marketplace has become a battleground for attention.
-And there might be no better way to capture shopper mindshare than YouTube, the planet’s second-most visited website, behind Google, and the second-best platform for user engagement, behind Facebook.
+Today’s crowded marketplace has become a battleground for attention.
+And there might be no better way to capture buyers or users than YouTube, the planet’s second-most visited website, behind Google.
 Plus, the video-streaming service is uniquely effective at outperforming other channels in impacting consumer behavior.
 YouTube viewers are 2X more likely to buy something they saw on the platform.

-The challenge with YouTube is in standing out on a platform cluttered with creators, eCommerce competitors, and distractions.
-Below, we provide some tips on how eCommerce businesses can effectively leverage YouTube to sell products and drive traffic to their eCommerce website.
+The challenge with YouTube is in standing out on a platform cluttered with creators, eCommerce competitors and distractions.
+Below, we provide 5 actionable steps on how businesses can effectively leverage YouTube to sell products and drive traffic to their website.

 How to sell on YouTube